Data Processing Addendum

 2.1 Roles of the Parties.
 The parties acknowledge and agree that with regard to the Processing of Personal Data, Customer is the Data Controller, Salesloft is a Data Processor and that Salesloft will engage Sub-processors pursuant to the requirements set forth in Section 5 “Sub-processors” below.

 2.3 Salesloft’s Processing of Personal Data.
 Unless required otherwise by law to which Salesloft is subject (in which case Salesloft shall inform Customer of that requirement before Processing, unless such law prohibits such information), Salesloft shall only Process Personal Data on behalf of and in accordance with Customer’s documented instructions and shall treat Personal Data as Confidential Information.
 Customer instructs Salesloft to Process Personal Data for the following purposes: (i) Processing in accordance with the Agreement and applicable Order Form(s); (ii) Processing initiated by Users in their use of the Services; and (iii) Processing to comply with other reasonable instructions provided by Customer (e.g., via email) where such instructions are consistent with the terms of the Agreement.
 Additional instructions outside the scope of the then current documented instructions shall require prior written agreement between the parties, including agreement on any additional fees payable by Customer to Salesloft for carrying out such instructions.
-To the extent required by Data Protection Laws and Regulations, Salesloft shall immediately inform Customer if Salesloft develops an opinion that Customer’s instructions infringe Data Protection Laws and Regulations, it being understood that Salesloft has no obligation to research or monitor Customer’s business or specific use of the Services in conjunction with Data Protection Laws or Regulations for the purposes of the foregoing obligation.
+To the extent required by Data Protection Laws, Salesloft shall inform Customer if Salesloft develops an opinion that Customer’s instructions infringe Data Protection Laws, it being understood that Salesloft has no obligation to research or monitor Customer’s business or specific use of the Services in conjunction with Data Protection Laws for the purposes of the foregoing obligation.

 2.4 Scope, Purpose and Duration; Categories of Personal Data and Data Subjects.
 The subject-matter of Processing of Personal Data by Salesloft is the performance of the Services pursuant to the Agreement.
 The duration of such Processing is set forth in the Agreement.
-The nature and the purposes of the Processing of Personal Data by Salesloft, the types of Personal Data and categories of Data Subjects Processed under this DPA, are further specified in Schedule 1 (Details of the Processing) to this DPA.
+The nature and the purposes of the Processing of Personal Data by Salesloft, the types of Personal Data, and the categories of Data Subjects Processed under this DPA, are further specified in Schedule 1 (Details of the Processing) to this DPA.

 3. RIGHTS OF DATA SUBJECTS